Haridasa Thakur: Sources

 The elements of the historiographies of Chaitanya Mahaprabhu, Chaitanya Charitamrta and Chaitanya Bhagavata contain main points illustrating the religious bigotry of the Muslims and the consequent persecution of the Hindus, Vaishnavas at the period.
 Both books retell a famous episode in the life of Chaitanya.
 He had introduced the public worship in the form of public kirtana and this enraged the local Muslim ruler.
 To prevent the recurrences of public kirtana the qazi patrolled the streets of Nadiya with a party.
-After organizing a large civil march, Chaitanya discussed with quazi the situation, who appears in more chastened mood.
+After organizing a large civil march, Chaitanya discussed with qazi the situation, who appears in more chastened mood.
 Author of Chaitanya Charitamrita attributes the change in the quazi's attitude to a miracle.
-In Chaitanya Chariamrita however it appears describes an overriding order by a superior of quazi to respect sankirtan Chaitanya, that was issued by the Husain Shah himself, who was impressed with the popularity of the saint.
+In Chaitanya Chariamrita however it appears describes an overriding order by a superior of qazi to respect sankirtan Chaitanya, that was issued by the Hussain Shah himself, who was impressed with the popularity of the saint.
 Ishana in chapter 7 of his Advaita-prakasa introduces Haridasa, being originally a Muslim, Haridasa is such an anomalous figure that his presence in the community seems to require explanation.
 Although Chaitanya himself insisted that anyone who is devoted to Krishna automatically becomes a brahmana, there were only very few non-brahmana, who played a role of leadership in the young group of Gaudiya Vaishnava movement.
 Ishana uses a reference from Bhagavata Purana (S.Bhag 10.13-14) to support high place of Haridasa in Gaudiya Vaishnavism, and to illustrate spiritual power of his guru, Advaita, to elevate him to such a position.